JodoZT/MHWNoChunk/README.md

 ## Updates:
 * v1.3.0:

     Added combine extract mode.
-Once combine and extract all files with all newest version.
+Once combine and extract all files with all the newest version.
 * v1.2.1:

     Fixed memory leaking problem while extracting big files like bgm_ingame.npck